j-hagedorn/journals_of/content/poems/2020-03-09-membrance-ezra.md

 meta_img: /images/image.jpg
 ---

 *to Ezra, holding a scroll which reads:*
+*In whose hand is the soul of every living*
+*thing, and the breath of all mankind.*

 You sensed that meaning was aligned
 to love, and searched our smiles